-1. Shall be used to provide a full spectrum of mental health services and community supports to partners (i.e., consumers enrolled in an FSP program) exclusively.
+1. Shall be used to provide a full spectrum of mental health services and community supports to consumers.

-2. Flex funding will be used to support the partner for 'whatever it takes' to achieve optimal outcomes, and must be clearly linked to a goal/strategy in the care plan.
+2. Flex funding will be used to support the consumer for 'whatever it takes' to achieve optimal outcomes, and must be clearly linked to a goal/strategy in the care plan.
 The use of funds is not an entitlement.